Interdisciplinary. Community. Advocacy. Humor.

 A flying visit to Birmingham for a meeting and the opening of Terry Hunt's marvellous "All Golds" exhibition.
 Terry has been one of the main educators in the jewellery industry in the UK for over 40 years, teaching at the jewellery school of UCE in the city at all levels of expertise.
 In his way, he has taught many of the current "movers and shakers" of the industry and to celebrate his retirement - it is hard to imagine how anyone could ever replace his boundless energy and educational…Continue

-Added by Brigitte Martin on October 26, 2011 at 10:00am — No Comments
+Added by The Justified Sinner on October 29, 2011 at 4:48pm — No Comments

 While I was in Genova, I went to see the newest contemporary jewellery gallery in the town, Te.Ta.Bu., located in a back street near the castle gate in the ancient part of the city.
 Run by Camilla Teglio, Barbara Taramasso and Emanuela Burlando, this gallery aims to showcase the works of the makers as well as others.

 I just wanted to share the link to the liveblog that I did of the Seattle Metals Guild 2011 Annual Northwest Jewelry and Metals Symposium.